 The Process can be as simple or as hard as you want.
 The simple way is to do your homework and seek advice early on.
 We are highlighting the early stages due to the many errors that purchasers make and the sums that can be lost early on can be eye watering.
-If you are buying, do not take unqualified advice from estate agent and financial advisers or for that matter anyone who receives commission or acts for the seller.
+If you are buying, do not take unqualified advice and take into account information provided by anyone who acts for or works for the seller.
 Seek independent and free advise from an non-referred lawyer early on.

 We’ll work to suit your needs, whether you have already agreed a price or whether you would prefer a formal written offer to be issued.
 Remember, we don’t charge for offers!

 Powered by Nero Legal Copyright © 2019 Nero Legal - Property Experts Theme: N.Home by Nero Marketing.
 Proudly powered by www.frankonstein.com.